 Senior members of the Group include

-Professor Colin DavidsonActing Faculty Director of Research, Neurosciences Theme Lead
+Professor Colin DavidsonActing Head of School of Pharmacy and Biomedical Sciences, Neurosciences Theme Lead

 Dr. Lorenzo MoreSenior Lecturer in Neuroscience